shoui520/shoui520.github.io/docs/routine.md

 20 cards may or not be manageable.

-You might want to lower the amount of cards if you find it too hard to keep up with reviews.
+You might want to lower the number of cards if you find it too hard to keep up with reviews.
 But don't worry about it right now.

 Click on the cog icon next to the deck.